Running can be a real party pooper some days, am I right?

 Okay, once I finally understood this, I finally started enjoying my runs more.

 Running fast is not the only way to get better at running.
 It’s okay to go on a run and not feel like dying!
-In fact, running slower often allows you to run more overall; you can go for longer and will be less sore the next day.
+In fact, running slower often allows you to run more overall; you can go for longer and will be less sore for your next run.

 I used to have this crazy fear that if I didn’t run hard each and every time, I wasn’t going to reap the full benefits of the run.
 But of course this isn’t true.
 Our bodies feel different each day, and they need variety, rest, and recovery.
 That’s why “recovery runs” are a thing.